 What makes a kayak good for fishing in the ocean?

-Your first port of call needs to be the hull design.
+Your first port of call should be in the hull design.

 You might think that the wider and flatter a kayak’s hull, the more stable it is?
 Well, that’s only true in calmer waters.

-That’s known as primary stability – how stable the yak is when you first step into it.
+That’s known as primary stability – how stable the kayak is when you first step into it.